 The staff to child ratio for the preschool class is one to ten.
 This ratio should be maintained at all times (regulation 271).
 Each preschool class offers a maximum of 20 full time equivalent (FTE) places.
 This may include multiple groups with a maximum of 20 children in each group.
-The Seahorse Group has one extra-designated School Learning Support Officer to support the educators in classroom to provide the best possible care and education for children who have a special need diagnosis or who are EAL.
 Preschool classes are required to offer two attendance patterns across the week.
 Sessions offered can be of full or half day duration.
 Decisions about enrolment patterns are best made in consultation with the school community, including other community-based early childhood providers.